2021 UEFA European Under-21 Championship qualification: Schedule

-The qualifying matches are played on dates that fall within the FIFA International Match Calendar.
+The qualifying matches were played on dates that fell within the FIFA International Match Calendar.
 The qualifying group stage was originally to end in October 2020, but was extended to November 2020 due to the postponement of the matches in March 2020.
 The play-offs, originally scheduled to be played between 9–17 November 2020, were cancelled.

 Qualifying group stage

 Draw

 The draw for the qualifying group stage was held on 11 December 2018, 09:00 CET (UTC+1), at the UEFA headquarters in Nyon, Switzerland.

 The teams were seeded according to their coefficient ranking, calculated based on the following: